 I make chicken wings a lot, especially during football season, but I rarely section them unless we have company.
 To do that, I just use those handy, dandy kitchen shears to cut the tips and cut into the joint between the drummettes and wing sections.
 Don't toss away those wing tips though - bag and freeze them to add to chicken backs to make a homemade stock for Southern Style Chicken and Dumplings or a pot of homemade chicken noodle soup.
-Sprinkle the wings generously with Greek seasoning on both sides and let sit for 5 minutes.
+Sprinkle the wings generously with all purpose seasoning on both sides and let sit for 5 minutes.

 Recipe: Oooey Gooey Crockpot BBQ Chicken Wings©From the Kitchen of Deep South Dish

 Prep time: 10 min |Cook time: 3 hours | Yield: About 4 to 6 servings

 - 4 pounds whole chicken wings